datacamp/viewflow/README.md

 DAG = create_dags("./dags", globals(), "<views_schema_name>")
 ```

 This script is executed by Airflow.
-It calls the main Viewflow's function that create your DAGs.
-The first parameters is the directory in which your dag folders are located.
-The third parameter is the schema name in your data warehouse where your views will be materialized.
+It calls the main Viewflow function that creates your DAGs.
+The first parameter is the directory in which your dag folders are located.
+The third parameter is the schema name in your data warehouse, where your views will be materialized.

 ### Create an Airflow connection to your destination
 Viewflow needs to know where to write the views.
-It uses an Airflow connection that is referred in the view files.
-Currently, viewflow supports Postgres (or Redshift) datawarehouses.
+It uses an Airflow connection that is referred to in the view files.
+Currently, viewflow supports Postgres (or Redshift) data warehouses.
 Please look at the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) to create a Postgres connection.

 ### Create your DAG directories

-In viewflow, the DAGs are created based on a configuration files and on the SQL and Python files that are contained in the same directory.
+In Viewflow, the DAGs are created based on a configuration file and on the SQL and Python files in the same directory.

 In `$AIRFLOW_HOME/dags/`, create a directory called `my-first-viewflow-dag`.
 In this directory, create a `config.yml` file that contains the following yml fields: